 The Northern Isles of Scotland (Orkney and Shetland) have been isolated from the rest of the British Isles by their geographic position at the extreme northern periphery.
 They have a closely shared settlement history from Viking times to the modern era.
 The high degree of haplotype sharing is evident in principal components analyses of Y chromosome variation: Orkney and Shetland stand side by side, isolated from all other sampling sites in the British Isles.
 These island groups represent one of the most isolated populations in the UK, with a shared Scottish and Scandinavian inheritance.

-A team led by Dr Jim Wilson (University of Edinburgh and IGMM) has from 2013-2015 recruited over 2,000 volunteers from the archipelago of Shetland to increase the sample size from the Northern Isles.
+A team led by Professor Jim Wilson (University of Edinburgh and IGMM) has from 2013-2015 recruited over 2,000 volunteers from the archipelago of Shetland to increase the sample size from the Northern Isles.
 The ORCADES study has been running successfully since 2005 in the neighbouring Orkney Islands and provides a rich resource of 2,000 deeply phenotyped subjects, including data on essentially the same traits and questionnaires as used in the Croatian studies.
 All subjects have at least two grandparents from Orkney and there is a high degree of kinship.
 Genome-wide scans are available for all 4,000 participants.
 The group has also established the Multiple Sclerosis in the Northern Isles (NIMS) study – an MS case-control collection from both Orkney and Shetland.
 The ORCADES, NIMS and Shetland studies form The Viking Health Study.

 Oher Collaborative Programmes